x60d/crypto-twitter-tracker-bot/README.md

-# Axiom Twitter Discord Bot
+# Crypto Twitter Discord Bot

-A Discord bot that sends tweets from people followed on Axiom to a Discord channel.
+A Discord bot that sends tweets from people followed on Axiom or Neo Bullx to a Discord channel you choose.

 ## Features